OscillateLabsLLC/ovos-mac/README.md

 ## Adding skills

-OVOS skills are just Python packages, so you can simply run `poetry add my-skill` to add a skill to your environment.
-You can also clone a skill repo and add it to your environment with `poetry add /path/to/my-skill`.
-Finally, you can also add a skill from a git repo with `poetry add git+https://my-skill/repo.git`.
+OVOS skills are just Python packages, so you can simply run `uv add my-skill` to add a skill to your environment.
+You can also clone a skill repo and add it to your environment with `uv add /path/to/my-skill`.
+Finally, you can also add a skill from a git repo with `uv add git+https://my-skill/repo.git`.

 Once the skill is installed, stop your `startup.sh` script and start it again.
 Sometimes the skill will load without even restarting!

 ## Known issues

 - Padatious does not install easily on M1-3 Macs
-- Sometimes afplay will clip on Macbook default speakers if using pyaudio.
-Use sounddevice instead to avoid this.
 - The OVOS-supported version of pocketsphinx does not install on an Apple Silicon Mac
 - ovos-microphone-plugin-pyaudio has microphone buffer overflow issues periodically, which can be alleviated by disconnecting any extra microphones from your Mac (iPhone, webcam mic, external mic, etc.).
 Once ovos-dinkum-listener loads, you can reconnect the microphones and use them as normal.